greg-zometa/me/src/content/blog/comptia/a-plus/networking/internet-connections.md

 Some benefits of PANs include:

-- **Portability** -- Most devices that connect in a PAN are small and can be easily transported.
+- **Portability** —Most devices that connect in a PAN are small and can be easily transported.
-- **Affordability** -- The ability to form a connection between two devices in a PAN without additional wiring is generally less expensive compared to a wired network.
+- **Affordability** —The ability to form a connection between two devices in a PAN without additional wiring is generally less expensive compared to a wired network.
-- **Reliability** -- PANs guarantee stable connectivity between devices, provided that the devices remain within the 10 m range.
+- **Reliability** —PANs guarantee stable connectivity between devices, provided that the devices remain within the 10 m range.
-- **Security** -- PANs don't directly connect to larger networks, but rather to other devices connected to larger networks.
+- **Security** —PANs don't directly connect to larger networks, but rather to other devices connected to larger networks.
 The security of a device in a PAN is contingent upon how secure the intermediary device is within the larger overall network.